- WordPress.com Or WordPress.org – Which Version Is Best?

 WordPress is just a CMS or content management system that allows you to structure your website

-Two most common ways to install wordpress are to download it from wordpress.org or use the softaculous installer in your web hosts c-panel.
+The two most common ways to install wordpress are to download it from wordpress.org or use the Softaculous installer in your web hosts c-panel.

 The first thing you’re going to want to do before you start installing wordpress is sign-in to your domain hosting account and click on manage so you can find your way into c-panel.

-You will see a ton off scripts inside where you can download to start your own forum, micro blog, image gallery, e-commerce shop or blog.
+You will also see a ton of scripts below where you can download to start your own forum, microblog, image gallery, e-commerce shop or blog.